CHRGJ hosts a competitive, full-time 10-week summer internship program, hiring anywhere between 5-10 applicants annually.

-A call for applications for Summer 2017 internships will be posted on our website in December or January.
+A call for applications for Summer 2018 internships will be posted on our website in October.
 Please subscribe to our mailing list to receive the announcement.
 Inquiries about the internship program can be sent to CHRGJ’s Executive Director Deborah Popowski.

 Once selected, interns are provided with several educational opportunities and orientation sessions aimed at expanding their knowledge of human rights law, scholarship, and practice.
-Interns typically commit to 10 weeks of full-time work and the summer term usually starts on or around June 1st.
+Interns typically commit to 10 weeks of full-time work and the summer term usually starts in early June.
 Work assignments match skills sets to CHRGJ’s current research needs and typically involve some combination of research, writing, advocacy, and litigation work.
-Interested students are encouraged to look at our current projects and should feel free to express their thematic preferences during the application process.
+Interested students are encouraged to look at our current projects and to express their preferences during the application process.

 We also occasionally accept part-time interns throughout the school year.
 If interested, please use the contact information above and clearly state your availability, interest, and time frame in a cover letter, accompanied by a current CV, or look at the other opportunities listed on this website.

 “I worked as an intern at the CHRGJ during the summer.
 While my position was only of a short duration, I was immediately involved in extremely high-level research and advocacy projects.
 I was able to take on challenging work, but also received useful and constructive feedback from which I was able to learn.
 In addition to working with people at CHRGJ, I also had the opportunity to work with individuals at other national and international organizations through partnerships relating to various projects.
 My time working at CHRGJ was fantastic and I highly recommend the opportunity to anyone interested in learning about effective advocacy and lawyering.”

 – Brooke Skartvedt Guven (LLM, ’16, CHRGJ Summer Intern 2015)